By Janice Hoppe-Spiers, Senior Editor at Knighthouse Media

 In northern British Columbia, Canada, Calhoun Super Structure is developing a fabric building structure that will house several trailers for a mining camp.
 The mining camp area sees heavier snow loads than Calhoun Super Structure has ever developed for in the past, and in a high-risk environment.
 “We are customizing the structure to meet the needs of the area and using 3-D Finite Nonlinear Analysis to determine the stress points under these extreme loads,” Calhoun explains.

-Moving forward, Calhoun Super Structure looks to further grow its reach across the Western United States by expanding its dealer network.
+Moving forward, Calhoun will look to further grow its fabric building construction across the Western United States by expanding its dealer network.
 To prepare for added growth, the company is planning to implement new tools in the next eight months to speed up its process and become more efficient.

 “The upgrades will allow us to know what’s happening on the manufacturing floor at all times,” Calhoun says.
 “This will speed up the process, shorten lead times and allow us to provide reasonable delivery expectations to our customers on a moment’s notice.”